 Loan Forgiveness Application Portal is COMING SOON

 Our service provider is working to open our new secure Loan Forgiveness Document Portal.
-Once the portal is available, all PPP Loan customers will receive an email with instructions on how to log-in to the application portal.
+Once the portal is available, all PPP Loan customers will receive an email from our loan forgiveness service partner with instructions on how to log-in to the application portal.
+Please note: the send address of that instructional email is ESFSCMConfigurator@Fiserv.com.
 In the meantime, if you have any information that you need to send to us electronically, please use our secure email by clicking on the button below.

 The Small Business Administration recently released a three-page “EZ” Paycheck Protection Program loan forgiveness application requiring less documentation and fewer calculations than previously required.
 Form 3508EZ applies to borrowers who meet any one of these three criteria: